-- a. in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c. local in character and is not an extensive tract of land.

-7.14.
-The following 27 areas are considered to fulfil all of the criteria of the NPPF:
+- demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c. local in character and is not an extensive tract of land. - 7.14.
+The following 31 areas are considered to fulfil all of the criteria of the NPPF: